In Exercises 5–8, assume that the Poisson distribution appl... | Channels for Pearson+

 Poisson Distribution

 The Poisson distribution is a probability distribution that expresses the probability of a given number of events occurring in a fixed interval of time or space, given a known average rate of occurrence.
-It is particularly useful for modeling rare events, such as natural disasters, where the events occur independently.
-The formula for the Poisson probability mass function is P(X=k) = (λ^k * e^(-λ)) / k!, where λ is the average rate, k is the number of occurrences, and e is Euler's number.
+It is particularly useful for modeling rare events, such as the number of hurricanes in a year, where the events are independent of each other.

 Recommended video: